zhongy2009/RM-potential/README.md

 # RM-potential
-It contains the Mathematica code we wrote for our paper on the Rosen-Morse potential
+It contains the Mathematica code we wrote for our paper on the Rosen-Morse potential.